CambridgeDH/CDH-cookbook/beginner/python/lesson8-capstone-using-python-in-humanities.md

 </code>
 </pre>
 </details>
+These are the basic install and import commands.

 Note that in the answer above, we imported only the class TextBlob from the module.
 This is optional; you could import the entire module if you wanted.